hav4ik/hav4ik.github.io/content/posts/improving-deepseek/index.md

 But why are reasoning chains so long?
 Is verbosity an emergent property of reasoning models?
 As it turns out, not necessarily.
 The [REINFORCE++](https://arxiv.org/html/2501.03262v1) paper showed that "length hacking" &mdash; as they called it &mdash; is a GRPO-specific issue.
 When comparing PPO, GRPO, RLOO, and REINFORCE++, they found that other algorithms achieved higher reward gains per unit of KL divergence without the same explosion in output length.
 That said, GRPO did show faster convergence.

-Fortunately, right before the final week of AIMO2 and just as we began our last GRPO runs, two new papers dropped that tackled the length problem head-on: [DAPO](https://dapo-sia.github.io/) and [Dr. GRPO](https://arxiv.org/abs/2503.20783).
+Fortunately, right just as we began our last GRPO runs, two new papers dropped that tackled the length problem head-on: [DAPO](https://dapo-sia.github.io/) and [Dr. GRPO](https://arxiv.org/abs/2503.20783).

 {{< figure src="dr_grpo.png" caption="[DAPO](https://dapo-sia.github.io/) and [Dr. GRPO](https://arxiv.org/abs/2503.20783) papers independently found that there is an implicit length bias in the [original GRPO formulation](https://arxiv.org/abs/2402.03300): longer incorrect solutions gets penalized less (token-wise) than shorter incorrect ones.
 The solution?
 Get rid of the per-sample loss normalization term completely!" invertible="true" >}}